Fact Sheets and Resources

 Pronoun Usage Guide

-Learning how to ask for and use people’s personal pronouns in your
+Learning how to ask for and use people’s personal pronouns in

-inclusive, respectful space for everyone.
+create a more inclusive, respectful space for everyone.

 Dental Hygienist Resources